 - Original and two (2) photocopies of these documents:

-- NSO copy of your Filipino birth certificate.
-For your minor dependent, NSO copy or UK birth certificate/ report of birth (this can also be done separately thru the embassy if the dependent is born outside the Philippines).
+- PSA copy of your Filipino birth certificate.
+For your minor dependent, PSA copy or UK birth certificate/ report of birth (this can also be done separately thru the embassy if the dependent is born outside the Philippines).

-- NSO copy of your Marriage Certificate or the report of birth if married abroad.
+- Copy of your Marriage Certificate or the report of birth if married abroad.
 The report of marriage can be applied thru the embassy as well.

 - Your old Philippine passport and photocopies of the bio page.
 You will also need this for your minor dependent, if applicable.